Neddoo/Neddoo/README.md

 ## Hi there!
 I'm Sven! 👋

-I'm a 18 year old full-stack developer from The Netherlands.
+I'm an 18 year old full-stack developer from The Netherlands.

 ## Skills 🤹